The lives of the rich and famous have long sold magazines and newspapers. It’s no surprise that celebrity memoirs are popular reads as well.

 Her life as an artist is so different than the life I crave that I felt almost voyeuristic in her shoes.
 She’s a gifted writer, among other talents, so the words were almost a long poem or song.
 A must-read for fans of the 70s.
 This book won the National Book Award in 2010.

-I tackled this memoir for our March 2020 reading challenge prompt.
-Dick Van Dyke is an American icon.
-I’ve loved him since Mary Poppins.
+I tackled this memoir back in 2020.
+Dick Van Dyke is an American icon that I’ve loved since Mary Poppins.
+I knew I had to read this non-fiction Old Hollywood book.

-His narration of his own memoir because it brought it to life.
+Dick Van Dyke’s narration of his own memoir brought it to life.
 I had no idea about so many of the darker parts of his life, including his struggle with alcohol.
-He’s such an icon and his story is inspiring.
+He’s such a mainstay in the glamourous age of Hollywood and his story is inspiring.
+It is a perfect pick from feel-good nonfiction books.

 I love Lauren Graham because, in my mind, she’s Lorelai Gilmore.
 So the fact that this book was billed as a memoir that revolved a great deal around my beloved show had me signing up to listen.